brevzin/cpp_proposals/2996_reflection/reflection.md

 consteval size_t size_of(info r);
 ```

-[#]{.pnum} *Constant When*: `r` is a reflection of a type, non-static data member, base class specifier, object, value, variable, or description of the declaration of a non-static data member.
+[#]{.pnum} *Constant When*: `r` is a reflection of a type, non-static data member, base class specifier, object, value, variable, or description of a declaration of a non-static data member.

 [#]{.pnum} *Returns* If `r` represents a type `T`, then `sizeof(T)`.
 Otherwise, `size_of(type_of(r))`.